RobertApikyan/http_rest/README.md

 `JsonToMapResponseConverter` used to convert response body bytes to map object.
 `StringResponseConverter` used to convert response body bytes to String.

-Each `HttpRestRequest` can specify the request and response converter type, and `HttpRestClient` will use specified converters to convert the request and responce bodies.
+Each `HttpRestRequest` can specify the request and response converter type, and `HttpRestClient` will use specified converters to convert the request and response bodies.

 ```dart
 // The request will get the library books.